Last updated: July 13, 2022

 Bierstadt Lake

 Named after Albert Bierstadt, an artist who admired the lake in the 1870s.
-It's a hidden gem in the Bear Lake Corridor of the park!
+It's a hidden gem within the Bear Lake Corridor!
 This lake sits atop a forested moraine, a ridge composed of material left behind thousands of years ago by receding glaciers.
 It is a shallow lake that holds melting snow and rainwater – no streams flow in or out.
 Be on the lookout for lily pads, amphibians, waterfowl, and mosquitos!

 Help keep wildlife wild.
 Never approach or feed wildlife.
 Animals that learn people are a source of food can become aggressive or stop hunting or foraging on their own.
 Keep your distance - it's the law!
 You could be hurt or issued a fine.